 It goes without saying that if your associates can’t remember and continue to apply what they’ve learned from their training, your program probably needs a few changes.
 You can evaluate your employee’s learning retention by regularly assessing them in the key takeaways or learning concepts from their training.
 These assessments can take the form of short multiple choice quizzes, and ideally should be bite-sized so they have minimal disruption to your associates’ workflows.
 If you discover that your training retention is low, even on topics where the assessments were completed with good scores, the issue may lie with the relevance of your content or the structure of your training.

 Hopefully, you developed key metrics to evaluate before you deployed the training to your associates.
 Common metrics can include hours billed, client satisfaction quality of work, associate retention, percentage of promotions, and NPS.
 The most crucial aspect of measuring job performance is that the metrics you decide on can be consistently measured, over and over again.
 By using data-driven analytics, you can tangibly link your training program to your business results.
 Once you have a clear insight into the overall and individual performance of associates, you can determine what aspects of your training program need improvement.

 How can we help with your training program?

 Firms such as K&L Gates, Orrick, Herrington & Sutcliffe, Barnes & Thornburg, and Haynes & Boone turn to AltaClaro for the most effective training programs on the market.

 Our online boot camps help lawyers leverage technology and learn practical legal skills in a hybrid format through mock transactions and live feedback sessions with seasoned practitioners.
-From Fundamentals of M&A Transactions and Corporate Transactions to Capital Markets, Real Estate Transactions, Technology Transactions and E-Discovery, our course catalog spans beginner to intermediate level classes.
+From Fundamentals of M&A Transactions, Corporate Transactions and Commercial Lending Transactions to Capital Markets, Real Estate Transactions, Technology Transactions and E-Discovery, our course catalog spans beginner to intermediate level classes.
 Our state-of-the-art learning technology platform also helps you measure and track training engagement and performance so you can see exactly how your training is driving better results for your employees as well as your ROI.